agile-learning-institute/mentorHub-mongodb/README.md

-# institute-person-db
+# institute-data

-This is a simple MongoDB that builds a container for development and testing use.
-Restarting the container resets data to a know starting state

-[Here](https://github.com/orgs/agile-learning-institute/repositories?q=institute-person&type=all&sort=name) are the repositories in the person triplet
+This is project contains database configuration and migration scripts, as well as test data and scripts to load it into the database.
+This database supports all the Mongo backing services in the institute system.

 [here](https://github.com/orgs/agile-learning-institute/repositories?q=institute&type=all&sort=name) are all of the repositories in the [Institute](https://github.com/agile-learning-institute/institute/tree/main) system